Invesco S&P 500 Concentrated QVM ETF (QVMT)

 About QVMT

 Fund Home PageThe Invesco S&P 500 Concentrated QVM ETF (QVMT) is an exchange-traded fund that mostly invests in large cap equity.
-SPVU tracks an index of 100 S&P 500 components with the strongest value metrics.
+The fund tracks an index of 100 S&P 500 components, selected and weighted based on a multi-factor approach.
 QVMT was launched on Oct 9, 2015 and is issued by Invesco.

 Top 10 Holdings